Genetics Lab Outline

 Figure 9: Directions for creating a sequence alignment in Clustal Omega (lab protocol 6).
 Click the crosshair icons in the image for more information.

-7. The FAQ section on Clustal Omega will provide additional information on what the different symbols and/or colours represent.
+- The FAQ section on Clustal Omega will provide additional information on what the different symbols represent, and this link summarizes what the colours represent in the “clustal2” colour scheme.
 There is also the Help and Documentation page that you may find useful.

 Lab Part 4 Questions